2022 books in review

 Calculus Made Easy by Silvanus P. Thompson

 Calculus always haunted my nightmares since I was introduced to it in the university.
-I did what I could back then, learning in a rush to pass exams, but I felt that I should revisit this some time down the road.
+I did what I could back then.
+I learned in a rush to pass exams.
+But I felt that I should revisit this some time down the road.
 This year was it.
 I know that there are very good textbook options available.
-But I have chosen this one because it’s famous, popular, in the public domain and promises that it will teach you step by step.
+But I have chosen this one.
+It’s famous and popular.
+It is in the public domain.
+It promises to teach you step by step.
 And it delivers.
-I used also the companion Librivox recording, which helped a lot, specially to know how to say in English most of the mathematical notations.
+I also used the companion Librivox recording.
+It helped a lot.
+It was especially useful to know how to say in English most of the mathematical notations.

 Latex in 24 Hours: A Practical Guide for Scientific Writing by Dilip Datta